-Undergraduate courses (1000-2999) may not be used as any part of the graduate degree requirements.
-All 1000-2000 level courses may be taken on a satisfactory/unsatisfactory basis (S/U).
+Undergraduate courses (1000-4999) may not be used as any part of the graduate degree requirements.
 Courses numbered 5000 and above are limited to graduate students.
 Courses numbered 7000 and above are designed primarily for advanced graduate students.

 No more than five credits each of 6910 (Supervised Research) and 6940 (Supervised Teaching) may be taken by a graduate student at the University of Florida.
 Generally graduate courses may not be repeated for credit.
-However, there is no limit on courses number 6971, 6972, 6979, 7979, and 7980.
+However, there is no limit on courses number 6971, 7979, and 7980.
 Other courses that may be repeated for credit are designated by max: immediately following the semester credit designation.
+Course numbers 6971 (Masters Research), 7979 (Advanced Research), and 7980 (Doctoral Research) will not count toward the Masters Non-Thesis degree.